2023 Solar Incentives Guide for Tyler, TX - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
-Rebates may be offered by your local utility company, your county or your state.
+- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar panels.
+These could be offered by your local utility company, your state or your county.
 The rebates are usually applied before calculating tax credits.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-You are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The credit will then see a slight annual decrease until its expiration.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The new Clean Energy Credit extends until 2035.
+Homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit applies to you, talk to your local Tyler solar installation company.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Tyler solar panel installers.

 State & Local Solar Incentives